 The governing language of this Policy shall be Japanese.
 This English translation is made only for reference purpose and shall have no effect.

 The Bank undertakes foreign exchange transactions with its customers as principal for its own account.
-This means that, as a party to the transaction, the Bank assumes the risks such as market risk and credit risk that are underlying in the orders or related transactions made by the Bank’s customers.
-Without a separate individual agreement, the Bank does not act as an agent, trustee, financial advisor for its customers, or any other roles.
+This means that, as a party to the transaction, the Bank assumes credit risk and market risk at various levels that are embedded in the orders or related transactions made by the Bank´s customers.
+Without a separate individual agreement, the Bank does not act as an agent, trustee, financial advisor for its customers or any other roles.

 - I. Price quotation requests: Customers request the Bank to quote a price